CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-clstr-cld.md

 4. Run the Bootstrap CLI.
 Be sure to replace the *eth0* interface used in this example with the interface on the server used to listen for NetQ Agents.

-    {{<netq-install/bootstrap server="single">}}
+    {{<netq-install/bootstrap server="single" version="3.0.0">}}

-5. On your first worker NetQ Cloud Appliance, verify that the needed packages are present and of the correct release, version 2.4.1 and update 26 or later.
+5. On your first worker NetQ Cloud Appliance, verify that the needed packages are present and of the correct release, version 3.0.0 and update xx or later.

-    {{<netq-install/verify-pkgs>}}
+    {{<netq-install/verify-pkgs version="3.0.0">}}

 6. Configure the IP address, hostname, and password using the same steps as as for the master node.
 Refer to {{<link url="#configure-the-password-hostname-and-ip-address" text="Configure the Password, Hostname, and IP Address">}}.
     {{<notice note>}}
 Make a note of the private IP addresses you assign to the master and worker nodes.
 They are needed for the later installation steps.
     {{</notice>}}

-7. Copy the *netq-bootstrap-2.4.1.tgz* and *NetQ-2.4.1-opta.tgz* files,  downloaded for the master NetQ Cloud Appliance, to the */mnt/installables/* directory on the worker NetQ Cloud Appliance.
+7. Copy the *netq-bootstrap-3.0.0.tgz* and *NetQ-3.0.0-opta.tgz* files, downloaded for the master NetQ Cloud Appliance, to the */mnt/installables/* directory on the worker NetQ Cloud Appliance.

 8. Verify that the needed files are present and of the correct release.

-    {{<netq-install/verify-image deployment="cloud">}}
+    {{<netq-install/verify-image deployment="cloud" version="3.0.0">}}

 9. Verify the platform is ready for installation.
 Fix any errors indicated before installing the NetQ software.